NexarDeveloper/nexar-token-cs/README.md

     cd src

-and invoke with arguments for an application token or without arguments for a credentials token
+and invoke as

+    dotnet run <clientId> <clientSecret> [<domain>]

+### Supply token

+To get a supply token, invoke

+    dotnet run <clientId> <clientSecret> supply

+This token does not require signing with Altium Live credentials.
+It is suitable for the Supply operations, i.e. queries with the prefix `sup`.

+### Design token

+To get a design token, invoke

     dotnet run <clientId> <clientSecret>
-    dotnet run

-### Application token

-To get an application token, use your Nexar application client ID and secret

-    dotnet run <clientId> <clientSecret>

-Note that this token is only suitable for accessing Supply (Octopart) data.

-### Credentials token

-To get your credentials token, invoke

-    dotnet run

 On the first run it starts the browser with the Nexar identity login page:

 ![](images/login.png)

 Enter your credentials and click `Sing In`.

-The browser redirects to the page with this message:

-> You can now return to the application.

-and the Nexar token is printed to the console.
+The Nexar token is printed to the console.

-On next runs you may be redirected to this page right away.
+On next runs your browser may remember credentials and skip the login page.
 You may clean the cookies in order to ensure the login page.
 E.g. in Chrome, click the `(i)` icon in the address bar, then `Cookies` and remove cookies: